 Threshold Limit – Distance Selling – VAT

-Every European country has its own distance selling threshold and once this limit is reached (within a calendar year), the seller has to get an additional VAT number in the country of import.
+Preiously, every European country had its own distance selling threshold and once this limit was reached (within a calendar year), the seller had to get an additional VAT number in the country of import.

-Due to the fact that the VAT is a tax which has to be paid by the final consumer, countries will expect businesses to register with them in order to make these businesses pay the local VAT.
+Due to the fact that the VAT is a tax which has to be paid by the final consumer, countries expected businesses to register with them in order to make these businesses pay the local VAT.